Vinex0/Vinex-Game-of-Life/README.md

 ### ZIP

 The VGoLexe.zip file contains an exe file of the game, which was created using cx_Freeze, as well as the dependencies in the *lib* folder.
-To play the game without a having to worry about installing python and the depencies unzip it to a desired location and make sure all of the contained files are within the same folder.
+To play the game without a having to worry about installing python and the depencies, unzip it to a desired location and make sure all of the contained files are within the same folder.
 Then simply run the VGoL.exe file.